Setaganga/Setaganga/README.md

 I'm a 15 year old Backend Developer living in the Denver Area.
 I like Guitar, Programming, and Linguistics.
 I like Soulsborne games and Spaceflight Simulator.
 I'm a B2 Level of Fluency in Spanish and I also do club Sabre Fencing.
 I have been programming for about 3 years, which started off with me using Python as a personal tool, but now I am taking it further and expanding my learning exponentially to turn it into my career.

 As stated before, I am aiming for a Backend Job.
-My expertise is in Python, Javascript, Django, Postgres, and C. Of course I am open to learning new frameworks, libraries, and languages (because frankly it would be fun).
+My expertise is in Python, Javascript, Django, PostgreSQL, and C. Of course I am open to learning new frameworks, libraries, and languages (because frankly it would be fun).

 Currently my focus is to try and integrate postgreSQL with my website via python, which I believe is the psycopg2 library.
 I am also taking cs50x from harvard and will soon take up projects on skillreactor, which is a fullstack real world experience program, where we use a front end and back end of choice, and use git and other things like a professional work environment would.